 - Other Title IV Assistance

-Student loan borrowers are responsible for loan funds that did not get returned to the lender as a part of the Return of Title IV Funds; repayment begins according to the terms and conditions of the promissory note.
+Student loan borrowers are responsible for loan funds that did not get returned to the federal government as a part of the Return of Title IV Funds; repayment begins according to the terms and conditions of the promissory note.